maxerh/swin1d/README.md

 # Swin1D-AD

-This repository supplements our paper "A Scalable Transformer Network for Multivariate Time Series Anomaly Detection in Industrial Environments".
+This repository supplements our paper "Rethinking Time Series Anomaly Detection: A Scalable Transformer-Based Framework for Large Contexts".

 ## Installation